k2view-academy/K2View-Academy/articles/DPM/06_Case_Owner_User_Interface/03_Case_Owner_User_Interface_List.md

 ## Case Owner Requests List

-The Case Owner Requests List presents to the Case Owner the list of Requests that are under his responsibility.
+The Case Owner Requests List presents to the Case Owner the list of Requests that are under their responsibility.

  ![image](/articles/DPM/images/Figure_47_Case_Owner_Requests_List.png)